open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

     list_display_links = ('backend_status_icon', 'name', 'service_message' )
 {% endhighlight %}

-Columns to display for the list of ExampleService objects, in the Admin web UI at `/admin/exampleservice/exampleservice/`.
+Columns to display for the list of ExampleService objects, in the Admin GUI at `/admin/exampleservice/exampleservice/`.

 {% highlight python %}
     fieldsets = [(None, {